whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - This Pervasive Abuse Must End.md

 These emotional troubles can also make it difficult to have satisfying romantic and spousal relationships, limiting the connection and trust many people experience even in their families.

 The war-resisters had grown up with a respectful childhood, so respect was the norm for them.
 They grew up with the spiritual strength needed to oppose an unjust war.
 The war-volunteers had grown up in disrespectful homes with troubles such as double standards, little loving touch, and emotional and physical abuse.
-In adulthood, they tolerated being a cog in a machine.
+In adulthood, they tolerated being cogs in a machine.

 This is _not_ to say that "warriors are bad" or "war resistance is good."
 A nation must always be ready to defend itself.
 The question is whether or not people are emotionally capable of having integrity and deep relationships.
 Clearly when children are unable to heal from their abuse or deprivation, they can become adults willing to support disrespectful authorities.